 Bidens prefer full sun conditions for the biggest and best blooms.
-Any location you choose to plant bidens should receive at least six hours of direct sunlight per day.
+Any location you choose to plant bidens should receive at least six hours of direct sunlight daily.
 Without adequate light, the plant will still grow but may not produce as many blooms and is likely to be leggy.

 Whether you’re planting bidens in an outdoor garden or a container, ensure that they have well-drained soil to avoid problems with root rot.
 In addition, this abundantly blooming plant thrives in rich, humus soil.
-It can tolerate a variety of pH levels in soil but generally does best in neutral to slightly acidic soil types.
+It can tolerate various pH levels in soil but generally does best in neutral to slightly acidic soil types.

-These plants are considered fairly drought-resistant.
+These plants are considered reasonably drought-resistant.
 However, they do require regular watering for their best appearance and longevity.
 An inch of water per week is typically sufficient; water before wilting begins.

 Temperature and Humidity

 This plant tolerates high heat and drought.
 Many of these plants grow in warm and humid locations like Hawaii, Mexico, and Polynesia.
-This plant's drought-resistant quality also helps it to endure hot, dry conditions.
-However, if such a spell of dry weather persists, it’s best to provide these plants with regular watering to offset the impact of the heat on the plant’s foliage and blooms.
+This plant's drought-resistant quality also helps it endure hot, dry conditions.
+However, if such a spell of dry weather persists, it's best to provide these plants with regular watering to offset the impact of the heat on the plant's foliage and blooms.

 On the other hand, if temperatures dip too low, bidens plants will suffer.
-These plants are not frost-resistant and will die at temperatures under 40 degrees Fahrenheit.
+These plants are not frost-resistant and will die at temperatures below 40 degrees Fahrenheit.

 To flourish, the abundantly flowering bidens plant will require nutrient-rich soil.
 How much fertilizer to use and what type is generally specified by the specific type of bidens plant you’re growing.

-It’s generally recommended to supplement this plant with a general-purpose fertilizer or to use a timed-release fertilizer when planting.
+It’s generally recommended to supplement this plant with a general-purpose fertilizer every month or to use a timed-release fertilizer when planting.
 Fertilizer is especially important if you are growing bidens in a container.
 They may need more nutrients as potted plants since nutrients drain away.

 Types of Bidens

-There are more than 200 species of bidens plants with native types in such far-flung places as Hawaii, Mexico, and Europe.
+There are more than 200 species of bidens with native varieties in Hawaii, Mexico, and Europe.
 In the United States, bidens have native species in every state except Wyoming.

 If you encounter wild-growing bidens, you'll recognize them for the tiny, sticky seeds that cling to your clothing or in your dog's fur.
 The good news is that most commercially available bidens have been cultivated to avoid the sticky seed problem.
 Here are a few: